HomeMy WebLinkAboutAgenda Bill 5.B 04/19/2004CITY OF PETALUMA, CALIFORNIA `°� asro►

 Keller Street Garage.)

-It was originally estimated that the BID would generate in excess of $75,000: annually.
-The City o
+It was originally estimated that the BID would generate in. excess of $75,000" annually.
+The City 012

-Petaluma has erformed all the billing and collection servi ces p g for the BID.
-However. actual revenu
+Petaluma has performed all the billing and collection services for the BID.
+However, actual revenuqW

 their assessments.
 Some have suggested that this has occurred, for the following reasons:

 assessment. is mandatory or not.
-Thinking thai: it was voluntary; some have declined to submit
+Thinking that it was voluntary-, ,some have declined to submit

 their annual payments.
 In the next assessment, a cover letter will be provided which states that